TaigaLee/nookbook/README.md

   * Switch ID number
   * IRL Location
 * Once registered and logged in, users will have the ability to
   * Add friends
   * View boards for turnip prices, hot items, items on sale, DIY recipes, etc.
   * Chat with friends to arrange island visits
   * Post, view, comment on, and rate outfits and home designs
+* Upon login daily, users will be prompted to enter in information about their turnip prices, furniture they have for sale, and DODO code if they please.

 # Wireframes